TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Features

 In TMS, operators are a key feature.
 They allow the user to represent any kind of quantum operator to operate on the state.
 They come in two flavors, {\em generic} (like \verb"X") or {\em indexed} (like \verb"X(3)").
 The main difference is that indexed operators are applied on specific sites of the system whereas generic operators are not.
 For example, \verb"Z" is the Pauli operator $\sigma^z$ and \verb"Z(3)" is the Pauli operator $\sigma^z$ applied on site number 3.

-For each site type many operators are predefined, for example, for qubit we have \verb"X, Y, Z" the Pauli operators or \verb"H" and \verb"Swap" the Hadamard and Swap gates, for bosons we have \verb"A" and \verb"N" the destruction operator and number operator and so on.
-But where TMS really shines is for operator manipulation, here are a few examples.
+For each site type several commonly used operators are predefined.
+For example, for the qubit space, \verb"X, Y, and Z" are the Pauli operators, \verb"Sp" is the raising operator $S^+$, \verb"H" is the Hadamard gate, \verb"Swap" is the Swap gate, \verb"Id" is the identity operator.
+For the boson space, \verb"A" is the annihilation operator, \verb"dag(A)" is the creation operator and \verb"N" is the number operator.
+See the online documentation for an exhaustive list of predefined operators.